 Eat a Summer Roll

-Light red Fire Crackers on New Year's Eve.
+Light red Fire Crackers on New Year's Eve, were banned.

 Listen to Bay City Rollers and go to their gig.

 When we back to school in February, it was hotter than the school holidays

 Put your tooth that had fallen out under the pillow for the Tooth Fairy.

 School Teams, Sports Day & Marathon Day at school

 Played hockey with no shin guards at school